-This strategy will encompass a 'whole life' or 'life course' approach to supporting and commissioning services for people with Learning Disabilities, people with autistic spectrum conditions or challenging behaviour needs in the London Borough of Harrow.
+This strategy will encompass a 'whole life' or 'life course' approach to supporting and commissioning services for children, young people and adults with Learning Disabilities, autistic spectrum conditions or challenging behaviour needs in the London Borough of Harrow.

 A 'life course' approach encompasses all age groups from pregnancy and birth through childhood, adulthood and older adulthood.
+Many of these people have contact with services and providers from an early age and through this strategy we seek to promote positive outcomes for health and independence at all stages.
 This approach entails commissioning and planning services that ensure the following:

-- Seeing the person 'in the whole' a commitment to building services around the person and their life, meaning that success is not judged in terms of outcomes of a particular service but seeing impact on 'whole lives' - Services work better together for instance ensuring the intent and impact of children's and adults services are aligned at a policy and operational level. - Equitable allocations of resource where needed, not linked to categories of need or diagnosis - Services that draw on individual and community resources and invest in and strengthen these resources. - Services that promote connectivity between individuals and not separation/isolation supporting the creation of stronger communities that will in turn support individuals.
+- Seeing the person 'in the whole' a commitment to building services around the person and their life, meaning that success is not judged in terms of outcomes of a particular service but seeing impact on 'whole lives' - Services work better together holistically for the person and their community, but also to ensure the intent and impact of children's and adults services are aligned at a policy and operational levels - Equitable allocations of resource where needed, not linked to categories of need or diagnosis - Services that draw on individual and community resources and invest in and strengthen these resources available locally in Harrow. - Services that promote connectivity between individuals and not separation/isolation supporting the creation of stronger communities that will in turn support individuals.